-Reserves for development costs
+Reserve for development costs

-Reserves for development costs comprise recognised development costs with deduction of related deferred tax liabilities.
-The reserves can not be used as dividend or for payment of losses.
-The reserves are reduced or dissolved if the recognised development costs are amortised or abandoned.
-This takes place by direct transfer to the distributable reserves of the equity.
+The reserve for development costs comprises recognised development costs less related deferred tax liabilities.
+The reserve cannot be used as dividends or for covering losses.
+The reserve is reduced or dissolved if the recognised development costs are amortised or abandoned.
+This is done by direct transfer to the distributable reserves of the equity.